polyglotweekly/polyglotweekly.com/writing-your-first-es2015-javascript-module.md

 When we run `npm publish`, the build script executes, and we ultimately publish the cross-platform ES5 source code.

-## Now go forth
+## Now Go Forth

-That's all there is to it! using a few npm scripts, `nyc`, and our favorite test runner, we've created a module that allows us to write and test code in ES2015, while publishing a version that works on legacy versions of Node.js.
+That's all there is to it! using a few npm scripts, `nyc`, and our favorite test runner, we've created an environment that allows us to write and test code in ES2015, while publishing a modules that work on legacy versions of Node.js.

 I encourage you to play with [yarsay](https://github.com/bcoe/yarsay) and use it as a jumping off point